jacobhjkim/TIL/2020-12-09-scala-local-cache.md

 # Local Cache in Scala

 Today I wrote a Spark streaming ETL job in Scala and had to use a local cache which contained `io.delta.tables.DeltaTable` objects.
 First thing came to my mind was `scala.collection.mutable.map[String, DeltaTable]`.
 However, folks in StackOverflow recommended to use `scala.collection.concurrent.TrieMap` instead for better thread-safety and etcetera.
-So I follwed their sage advice and used `TrieMap`.
+So I followed their sage advice and used `TrieMap`.

 `TrieMap` implements `getOrElseUpdate` method.
 It is self-explanatory, but here is the code.